A Caribbean vacation; there is no finer way to truly relax!

-4. The fourth tip is to make sure you have protection from the sun.
+4. The fourth tip on your Caribbean vacation is to make sure you have protection from the sun.
 The constant trade winds keep the temperature comfortable, but the combined effect of overhead tropical sun and reflection from both sails and water can cause severe sunburns on pale Northern bodies.

 It is imperative to have suntan lotion with at least SPF 15.
 In addition, do not forget sunglasses, a baseball cap or sun visor, and sunburn soothers.